basedwdev/TelegramBuyBot/README.md

 # swap-bot

-Listens to Uniswap V3 pool contracts on Base chain, detects buy events in real time, and publishes enriched results to downstream services via Redis pub/sub.
+This is a sample of code that could be used to listen to swap events for specific tokens.
+It is not a complete buy bot.
+It is a component that could be used within a buy bot.
+This code listens to Uniswap V3 pool contracts on Base chain, detects buy events in real time, and publishes enriched results to downstream services via Redis pub/sub.
 Pairs to watch are added and removed dynamically at runtime — no restart required.

 ---